History and Archive

 The new choir presented its first concert at the Town Hall on the 28th November 1921, conducted by Joseph Lewis.
 Later conductors included GD Cunningham (1926-46), David Willcocks (1950-57), Meredith Davies (1957-64), and Christopher Robinson (1964-2002).
 Adrian Lucas became conductor in 2002.

-The choir continues to promote and participate in an ambitious series of concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
-A recent development has been international tours – Paris (2015) and Vienna (2017), and (forthcoming in 2020) Prague.
-A celebratory year 2021 is being planned for the Centenary of the choir.
+The choir continues to promote and participate in ambitious concerts each season, principally in Symphony Hall, but also in Town Hall, the Elgar Concert Hall, Tewkesbury Abbey and elsewhere.
+A recent development has been international tours – Paris (2015) and Vienna (2017), and (planned for 2020, but sadly cancelled owing to the global pandemic) Prague.
+2021 sees the Centenary of the choir.

 You can read comprehensive details of almost every concert performed by the choir by downloading these lists: